Our Childcare Homes

 Within the homes

 We try to create a family atmosphere in the homes and all the children consider the other Umbrella kids their brothers and sisters.
-As the children get older, they are encouraged to take on more responsibility and many become house captains and join the Youth Chautari (Youth Group).

 Each home has a number of long-term Nepali staff including: